Beginner Track • Topic 18

 FAR Part 12: Restricting Competition

-The streamlined commercial process, the critical $9M threshold, and the statutory authority that keeps you out of Part 6.
+The streamlined commercial process, the $9M and $15M thresholds, and when you use Part 12 authority instead of Part 6 authority.

 This distinction matters because it affects your approval chain, the documentation burden, and the statutory authority you cite.
-Get it wrong and you have created unnecessary work for everyone downstream.
+Get it wrong and you either create unnecessary work for everyone downstream or cite the wrong statute in the file.

 2 How Commercial Sole Source Works

 If you have ever wondered why the FAR overhaul moved so many procedures from old Part 13 into Part 12, this is the reason.
-The simplified commercial procedures under 41 U.S.C.
-1901 and 1903 were historically housed in Part 13.
+The simplified commercial procedures were historically housed in Part 13.
 The Revolutionary FAR overhaul reorganized them into Part 12 where they logically belong, alongside the other commercial acquisition rules.
 Same statutory authority, just a different home in the FAR.

 Here is how it works at each dollar level: